Manager, Supplier Diversity and Development

 As the Manager of Supplier Diversity for Nestlé North America Procurement, I am proud to provide supplier diversity leadership to all of the Nestlé operating companies in the United States.
 We are committed to the development of meaningful and mutually beneficial business relationships with diverse suppliers and recognize the value these relationships add to our Company.
 We strive to exceed our diversity targets and to provide an environment where all suppliers, including those that meet the requirements of our Supplier Diversity program, are provided with all the information they need.

 Nestlé in the United States is committed to establishing and growing successful business relationships with qualified and certified diverse suppliers that reflect the gender, cultural, and ethnic diversity of the consumers we serve.
 Our sourcing environment includes small businesses that are women-, minority-, and veteran owned.
+For example, in 2016, we paid $2.3 billion to 7,264 small, minority-, women-, and veteran-owned businesses and helped sustain jobs across the country.
 Our strategy for engaging the best of these suppliers revolves around continual outreach and education, cultivating relationships, and inclusion of in-country events.
 We partner with trade associations and nonprofits that provide solutions to traditional barriers to diverse suppliers’ success, such as limited access to capital, information, or infrastructure.

 Having a Supplier Diversity Program makes good business sense.
 We are investing in the future of our company and in the communities in which we live and work.
 We thank you for your support in this mission.

 The Case for Supplier Diversity